Virginia Democrats seek full control of statehouse in 2024 bellwether

 “Without a doubt, that is front and center,” said Susan Swecker, chairwoman of Virginia’s Democratic Party.
 “But I also know that Virginians don’t want to bring the MAGA chaos that we have seen in Congress and most recently with the election of the new Speaker of the House.”

-Several Virginia Democrats have taken to labeling their Republican opponents as “MAGA extremists,” pointing to issues like abortion, education and gun control.
+Several Virginia Democrats have taken to labeling their Republican opponents as “MAGA extremists,” pointing to issues such as abortion, education and gun control.

-“Fundamental freedoms are on the line and if Republicans win, they will take away your fundamental freedoms,” Rahman said.
-“The only thing stopping Glenn Youngkin from doing to Virginia what Ron DeSantis did to Florida is a Democratic Senate right now and if he gets that trifecta, he’s going to be extreme.
+“Fundamental freedoms are on the line, and if Republicans win, they will take away your fundamental freedoms,” Rahman said.
+“The only thing stopping Glenn Youngkin from doing to Virginia what [Gov. Ron DeSantis (R)] did to Florida is a Democratic Senate right now, and if he gets that trifecta, he’s going to be extreme.
 He’s going to show his true MAGA extremist colors.”

 Republicans, meanwhile, argue that they are focusing on kitchen table issues resonating in local communities, while Democrats seek to nationalize the state elections.

 “They don’t want to talk about local issues,” said Will Ritter, the CEO of Poolhouse, an agency that does media for Youngkin’s PAC.
-“We’re very much focused on local issues that are important to people where the Democrats have got ads with Marjorie Taylor Greene and try to take advantage of the speaker issue.”
+“We’re very much focused on local issues that are important to people where the Democrats have got ads with [Rep. Marjorie Taylor Greene (R-Ga.)] and try to take advantage of the Speaker issue.”

-The strategy of labeling Republicans as “MAGA extremists” is reminiscent of McAuliffe’s strategy to continuously tie Youngkin to Trump in 2021, despite Youngkin never publicly campaigning with the former president during the cycle.
+The strategy of labeling Republicans as “MAGA extremists” is reminiscent of McAuliffe’s strategy to continuously tie Youngkin to [former President Trump] in 2021, despite Youngkin never publicly campaigning with the former president during the cycle.

 In 2022, Democrats across the country saw success in painting their Republican opponents as extreme.
 But the difference in Virginia in 2023 is that Trump has not been much of a presence on the campaign trail.
 Instead, Youngkin has inserted himself into races throughout the commonwealth to boost Republicans.

-Republicans point to Youngkin’s relatively high approval rates in the state as a reason to be optimistic.
+Republicans point to Youngkin’s relatively high approval ratings in the state as a reason to be optimistic.
 A Roanoke College poll released in August showed the governor with a 51 percent approval rating.
 His fundraising prowess has been a welcome boost as well.
-Youngkin’s Spirit of Virginia raised over $7 million in the third quarter of the year.
+Youngkin’s Spirit of Virginia raised more than $7 million in the third quarter of the year.

 Democrats are urging voters not to trust the Republicans’ message on abortion.